-[A mechanism is in place to share efficiency and productivity gains between the LDCs and their customers whereby the concessionaire has the option (but not the obligation) to declare annual increases in efficiency.
-When verified by the regulatory agency, these savings are shared 50/50 between the LDC and its customers.]
-[Confirm.]
+A mechanism is in place to share efficiency and productivity gains between the Gaspart LDCs and the state whereby the concessionaire has the option (but not the obligation) to declare annual increases in efficiency.
+When verified by the regulatory agency, these savings are shared 50/50 between the LDC and the state, and the LDC would be allowed to pass-through its 50% to its margin.

 Commercial and Contractual Structure